KIT Mutation Detection in Mast Cell Disease by Quantitative Droplet Digital PCR

 Qualitative mutation detection.

-This qualitative mutation PCR assay will detect mutations in codons 816.
-The sensitivity of detection is approximately one mutated cell per 100 cells in sample (1%).
+This quantitative mutation PCR assay will detect mutations in codons 816.
+The sensitivity of detection is approximately 0.5% fractional adundance of mutated cells in the sample.

 Five to seven working days